Student Support & Services

 Populi

-Populi is the learning management software that will be used by The Millard College.
-All students will have access to Populi to complete assignments.
-Populi also offers a knowledge base that provides videos on working the Populi website and learning software.
+Populi is the learning management system used by The Millard College.
+All students have access to Populi to complete assignments and access course materials.
+Populi also provides a knowledge base with instructional videos to help students navigate the platform and use its features effectively.
+Students may access the Populi Knowledge Base at: https://support.populiweb.com/hc/en-us

 Tutoring Services